 Detecting account takeover fraud is challenging

-Account takeover fraud is particularly difficult to detect because these fraudsters mimic normal login behavior.
+ATO fraud detection is particularly difficult because these fraudsters mimic normal login behavior.
 They are also able to hide behind the good behavior of the legitimate account holder.
 It’s not easy to spot fraudulent activity in an account that may have years of positive history, especially when fraudsters go to great lengths to avoid raising red flags.

 Monitoring low signals to detect signs of abnormal behavior is therefore key to catching account takeover fraud.